medavox/DiabeticDiary/README.md

 # NOTE

-This app is currently written by and for UK diabetics following a DAFNE-like regime.
+This app is currently written by and for British diabetics following a DAFNE-like regime.
 As such, it uses the following units and conventions:-

 * Blood Glucose (BG) readings are in mmol/L (millimols per litre).
 A normal reading would be between 5.0 and 7.0;